joyceluo1/website/content/authors/admin/_index.md

 ---
 \
 \
 Hi!
 I'm a 5th year PhD candidate at the MIT Operations Research Center, advised by [Professor Georgia Perakis](https://mitmgmtfaculty.mit.edu/gperakis/).
 My research aims to help make healthcare more equitable and efficient for both patients and providers of care, spanning a variety of healthcare systems including public health, hospital, and telehealth systems.
-To accomplish this, I develop data-driven models and algorithms that integrate optimization, causal inference, and AI/ML, and work closely with clinicians, hospital administrators, and industry partners.
-In partnership with the digital mental health platform, SilverCloud by Amwell, I am evaluating therapist communications to help improve patient engagement and outcomes.
-In collaboration with UMass Memorial Hospital, I have worked on improving patient wait times and provider resource allocation for hospital diagnostic services.
+To accomplish this, I develop data-driven models and algorithms that integrate optimization, causal inference, and machine learning, and work closely with clinicians, hospital administrators, and industry partners.
+In collaboration with the digital mental health platform, SilverCloud by Amwell, I am evaluating therapist communications to help improve patient engagement and outcomes.
+In partnership with UMass Memorial Hospital, I have worked on improving patient wait times and provider resource allocation for hospital diagnostic services.
 I am grateful to be supported by a National Science Foundation (NSF) Graduate Research Fellowship.